Origin Stories is The Leakey Foundation’s podcast about how we became human.

 Episode 28: What They Left Behind

-An award-winning story about ancient art and the quest to understand the people who made it.
+An award-winning story about ancient art and the people who made it.

 Episode 26: Rising Star

 A Facebook message, a dangerous cave full of mysterious ancient bones, and a discovery that added a new member to our family tree.

 Paleontologist Isaiah Nengo has a hunch that leads to the find of a lifetime.

 Episode 22: Altruism